rackerlabs/technical-blog/_posts/2015-08-31-using-querySelector-on-elements.md

 </html>
 ```

-I think this API is surprising, and the front-end engineers I've asked
+I think this API is surprising, and the front-end engineers I've asked seem to
-seem to agree with me.
-This is, however, not a bug; it's definitely
+agree with me.
+However, this is not a bug.
+It's definitely how the spec claims
-how the spec claims it should work, and how it works in Firefox,
+it should work, and how it works in Firefox, Chrome and
-Chrome and Safari.
-[John Resig commented][jresig] how he and others
+Safari.
+[John Resig commented][jresig] how he and others felt this behavior
-felt this behavior was quite confusing back when the spec came out.
+was quite confusing back when the spec came out.

 If you can't easily rewrite the selector to be absolute like we did above,
 there are two alternatives: the `:scope` CSS pseudo-selector, and